June 24, 2025

 inside it.

-interfaces are quietly evolving
+today's AI interfaces are

-into agent LED ecosystems where
+quietly evolving into agent LED

-prompts become execution,
+ecosystems where prompts become

-defaults become nudges, and
+execution, defaults become

-behavior becomes programmable
+nudges, and behavior becomes

-from geopolitical stacks to
+programmable from geopolitical

-monetize routing and memory
+stacks to monetize routing and

-driven delegation.
+memory driven delegation.

 The system isn't just responding